 -aren’t checked by the FDA

--apparently cure everything from heart disease to lassitude
+-apparently, cure everything from heart disease to lassitude

-I received an email today purportedly from a reader complimenting me on my post on the lack of science behind Dr. Esselstyn’s plant-based diet.
-The writer thought I would be interested in the work of a Dr. Gundry.
+I received an email today from a reader complimenting me on my post on the lack of science behind Dr. Esselstyn’s plant-based diet.
+The writer thought I would be interested in the work of Dr. Gundry.

-“I left my former position at California’s Loma Linda University Medical Center, and founded The Center for Restorative Medicine.
+Dr. Gundry’s bio states “I left my former position at California’s Loma Linda University Medical Center, and founded The Center for Restorative Medicine.
 I have spent the last 14 years studying the human microbiome – and developing the principles of Holobiotics that have since changed the lives of countless men and women.”

 Need I mention that “holobiotics” is (?are) not real.